 As Chief Credit Officer at Lighter Capital, I work behind the scenes with the data that informs all of our decision-making regarding financing deals, from revenue-based financing to term loans and contract loans.

-Similar to a venture capitalist (VC), I try to understand where startups are in their life cycles — and where they can expect to go.
-Recently, several VCs have asked for my perspective on how — and whether — RBF, term loans and lines of credit fit into the funding life cycles of VC-backed startups.
+Similar to a venture capitalist (VC), I try to understand where startups are in their life cycles — and where they can predictably go.
+Recently, several VCs asked for my perspective on how revenue loans fit into the funding life cycles of VC-backed tech startups.

-These flexible, non-dilutive financing solutions scale with a business’ growth, enabling entrepreneurs to focus on their business without giving up equity, personal guarantees, or board seats; it’s understandable why entrepreneurs are increasingly seeking such solutions to reach their next growth milestone.
+These flexible, non-dilutive financing solutions scale with a business’ growth, enabling tech entrepreneurs to focus on their businesses without giving up equity, personal guarantees, or board seats; it’s understandable why entrepreneurs are increasingly seeking niche funding solutions to reach their next growth milestone.

-Funding options by stage of growth
+Funding strategies by growth stage

 Startups can use RBF instead of working with VCs, but often, RBF is highly complementary to venture capital funding.
 A quick look at where RBF typically sits in the funding cycle shows how.